 A. We offer some of the nation’s best sport fishing opportunities for crappie, bass, sauger, catfish, and bluegill.
 Check out the Kentucky Department of Fish & Wildlife or the Tennessee Wildlife Resources Agency (TWRA) for state regulations and licensing.
 For anglers 16 and older (13 and older in Tennessee), only a state fishing license is required.
 Anglers must have a license for the state in which they are fishing.
 Anglers should carefully examine state regulations as size and creel limits can vary, dependent upon where you are fishing.
 The state line is marked by signs on the shore.
 You can get our Fishing Report by dialing 270-924-2000.
 You can also pick up our Angling Guide available at North & South Welcome Stations and Golden Pond Visitor Center specific to fishing the ponds and embayments within Land Between The Lakes.

-A. All visitors must complete and sign a 2017 Turkey Bay OHV Area Registration and Liability Waiver Form before purchasing a riding permit.
+A. All visitors must complete and sign a Turkey Bay OHV Area Registration and Liability Waiver Form before purchasing a riding permit.
 Each vehicle taken off-road must have a permit.
-Permits may be purchased at Turkey Bay Gatehouse, Golden Pond Visitor Center, and seasonally at both North and South Welcome Stations.
+Permits may be purchased at Turkey Bay Gatehouse or the Golden Pond Visitor Center.

 A. Turkey Bay has trails for novice, intermediate, and experienced riders.
 All trails are two directions.
 The main trail (marked with yellow diamonds) is fairly easy for novice riders to navigate.
 Secondary trails (marked with orange diamonds) are somewhat narrower and serve as connector trails between points on the main trail loops.
 Tertiary trails (marked with blue diamonds) are the narrowest, most challenging trails.
 These trails should be ridden with caution.
 Trail surface types include thick sandy gravel, chert-style rock, root-strewn tread, and deep gravel.